 If you would like the USPTO to speak to your group on trademarks or for more information about the program, please contact Mr. Craig Morris, Managing Attorney for Trademark Outreach, at firstname.lastname@example.org or 571-272-9692.

-NOTE: If a “live” presentation option is not feasible, please remember that the USPTO provides on-line resources that cover the same concepts that form the core of the in-person programs, namely, the Basic Facts About Trademarks booklet and our "Trademark Basics" video series.
+NOTE: If a live, “in-person” presentation option is not feasible, the USPTO can also arrange for a live webinar.
+Also, please remember that the USPTO provides on-line resources that cover the same concepts that form the core of the in-person programs, namely, the Basic Facts About Trademarks booklet and our "Trademark Basics" video series.

 United States Patent and Trademark Office's Educational Outreach Program for Graphic Designers

 The United States Patent and Trademark Office (USPTO) is looking to partner with colleges and universities that offer programs in graphic design, in order to present informational lectures on trademarks and copyrights.
 Graphic designers will learn the fundamentals of both trademarks and copyrights and the potential pitfalls of infringement.
 The program highlights how success as a graphic designer has as much to do with legal and ethical considerations as it does about being creative.

 A USPTO attorney will make the presentation in a location that the sponsoring organization designates and promotes.
 If you would like the USPTO to speak or to request more information about the outreach program, please contact Mr. Craig Morris, Managing Attorney for Educational Outreach, at email@example.com or 571-272-9692.